Speeding across the water on skis

 Simply sailing silently across the lake…

 There’s nothing like it!
-But please remember – with the enjoyment of recreational boating comes the responsibility to know the nautical rules of the road and of small craft safety.
-Many boating accidents and fatalities could be prevented if people on board didn’t drink and did wear their life jacket.
+But please remember – with the enjoyment of recreational boating comes the responsibility to know the nautical rules of the road, and of small craft safety.
+Many boating accidents and fatalities could have been prevented if people on board hadn't drunk alcohol, and had worn their life jacket.
 Many collisions could be avoided if the operator paid full attention and avoided risks.
 Make sure you (and anyone else that may operate your boat or PWC) know the rules of the road and the basics of handling your craft.

 The following links lead to lists of recreation areas with Boating...